spydx/www_kefo_no/about.md

 Currently doing my masters in Software Engineering at the University in Bergen.

-My paper is about Security Microservice architecture.
+My paper is about Security in Microservice architecture.

 Do not hesitate to contact me

 {% include contact.html %}